kevin-qi/HumanSniffBat/README.md

 This project consists of a battery of 3 tasks involving a human, a bat (or bats), and food reward that aim to elicit representation of the human in the bat's brain.
 Wireless electrophysiology will be used to record from hippocampus CA1 during the three tasks.

-Go to Projects to find the to do list for each task.
+Go to Projects to find the to do list for each task:

+Go here for room hardware specs: https://docs.google.com/spreadsheets/d/121AViHbAI2MZlo37yAVifF2lvB6FgzjzcyXfmlC5a6w/edit#gid=1704225061

 Task 1 - Individual discrimmination task (B151)